Power, Violence and Make Believe: Revealing Politics in Fiction

 Apart from this, a final paper taking up some of the themes and works discussed in the class will be due on December 8.
 A short paragraph setting out the theme or subject of the final paper will be due on November 24.

+Course Grading.
 Grades awarded for the course will be based on attendance, class participation and the quality of the written work.

+Required Reading and Editions.
 Please use the editions specified in the list below.
 I would strongly urge you to purchase the required texts, from the Bard Bookstore or elsewhere; but in any event do make sure you read the required texts in the particular editions indicated.

 Sketch of a Syllabus